-Christopher Humm joined the Brown University athletic staff in July 1988, as Director of Sports Information and head golf coach after holding similar positions at Hofstra University for eight years.
+Christopher Humm joined the Brown University athletic staff in July 1988, as Director of Athletic Communications and head golf coach after holding similar positions at Hofstra University for eight years.
 He stepped down as golf coach at the end of the 1993 season.

-At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown’s 37 varsity athletic teams.
-He also ran three major fundraising golf tournaments for the Brown Athletic Department for 12 years.
+At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown’s 38 varsity athletic teams.
+He also ran three major fundraising golf tournaments - football, men's ice hockey and women's athletics - for the Brown Athletic Department for 12 years.

 Humm was inducted into the Words Unlimited Hall of Fame in February 2013.
 Founded in 1945, Words Unlimited is Rhode Island's organization of sportswriters, sportscasters and sports publicists, that honors those individuals who make extraordinary contributions to the state's sports scene.

-In 2010, Humm worked as the moderator for all press conferences at the NCAA Division I Men's Basketball First and Second Round games played at Providence.
-He moderated 24 press conferences in four days, including pre-game and post-game press conferences.
+In 2010 and 2016, Humm worked as the moderator for all press conferences at the NCAA Division I Men's Basketball First and Second Round games played at the Dunkin Donuts Center in Providence.
+Each year, Humm moderated 24 press conferences in four days, including pre-game and post-game press conferences.

 In 2004, Humm was honored by the University with a Brown Appreciation Award for his work on the 125th Anniversary of Brown Football.
 He also won the Jay Barry ‘50 Service Award in 1990, and the Robert F. Hall ’66 Recognition Award in 2003.

-Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for two years.
-He has also been the master of ceremonies and moderator and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.
+Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for the last four years.
+He has also been the master of ceremonies and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.

 A 1977 graduate of Hofstra University, Humm has held positions with both IBM and British Airways.
 As an undergraduate at Hofstra, he was editor-in-chief of Nexus, the University’s yearbook, and a four-year member of the varsity golf team, the last two years as captain.